bTokman/yii2-react/README.md

 ]);
 ```
   - `componentsSourceJs` - path to your react components js file
-  - `component` - the name of global warioable the contain your React component, you also can use [namespased components](https://facebook.github.io/react/docs/jsx-in-depth.html#namespaced-components) by dot-notation
+  - `component` - the name of global variable the contain your React component, you also can use [namespased components](https://facebook.github.io/react/docs/jsx-in-depth.html#namespaced-components) by dot-notation
   - `props` - [props](https://facebook.github.io/react/docs/components-and-props.html) array that'll be passed to your component
 * `options` - Array of options that you can pass to widget:
   * `prerender` -  Tells widget to render your component server-side, by default - `true`